HarishAtGitHub/harishatgithub.github.com/_posts/2016-10-20-aws-sqs-api-overall-view.md

 ## AWS SQS API DOCS for python

 I found that the AWS SQS (Amazon Web Service Simple Queuing Service) python Boto3 API is difficult to understand and navigate.
-It is hard for any beginner to get a over all grasp of what the methods are.
+It is hard for any beginner to get a overall grasp of what the methods are.

 So I created a overall architecture view of the API's.